Published: July 28, 2021

 The cost of this request is a one-time non-refundable fee of $40.00.
 And the request is usually completed within minutes.
 However, it can take up to a week to get the results.

 Assuming your new Brand Score is good enough to get you your desired throughput, you won’t need to take additional steps with TCR or your Messaging Aggregator.

 - WMC Global – WMC Global is another approved vetting partner of The Campaign Registry.
 After registering your brands and campaigns with TCR and receiving authorization to send messaging, you can select WMC Global on the TCR platform for added vetting.
-The decisions issued by RISQ Score will be imported into your brand’s profile in the registry, which will instantly give you the higher approved SMS throughputs.
+The decisions issued by WMC Global's RISQ Score will be automatically imported into your Brand’s profile in the registry, which will instantly give you the higher approved SMS throughputs.
 And the initial WMC Global registration process can take approximately one week to complete.
 But once completed, vetting is instant!
 Note: Once you receive your new Brand Score, you will need to import the results via the “Import Vetting” under each Brand page.
 Upon adding the Vetting ID, your Brand Score will update immediately.
 You can now apply for a new vetting

 - Campaign Verify – Campaign Verify is another Campaign Registry-approved vetting partner.
 Campaign Verify is a non-partisan, non-profit service that US political campaigns, parties, and PACs can use to verify their identity.In fact, if your business is running political campaigns, you MUST go through Campaign Verify for additional vetting.

 If approval is given, they will give you a unique ‘vetting Identifier’.
 You can then import that identifier into your brand’s profile in the registry, and instantly get your higher SMS throughput approval.
 To find out how much it will cost, you will need to reach out to Campaign Verify directly.